Brookwood School: Campus

 The campus consists of 30 acre of playing fields and academic buildings, surrounded by natural woodlands, slightly in-land from the northern shore of Massachusetts Bay.
 The upper school students are housed in the wing that was originally the stables.
 Chubb Creek flows through the school property, lond with Cutler pond, which rarely, can hold people for skating in winter.

-LGBTQ Community

-Brookwood teaches the LGBTQ Community in classes, offer ally and LGBTQ clubs, Non-binary sports teams and inclusive stickers on doors.